Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 This document is used to establish the scope of the project and a common understanding for coders in the 2015 Google Summer of Code to build there proposal around.

 ###Convention
 Note the page is written in the present tense describing the requirement as if it is there already.
+Lower priority items are designated as **Phase II**.

 ###Background
 While Bika LIMS already has the basics for Product and Sample References management, as well as some simple Supply Order functionality, this module has been neglected for too long.